 For example, the most expensive asset may provide superior performance and quality but will require a significant amount of maintenance.
-On the other hand, a cheaper material or asset requires regular maintenance, but its overall cost is significantly lower.
+On the other hand, a cheaper material or asset may require less regular maintenance, but its overall cost is significantly lower.

 Further simulation can be carried out to ascertain the timing of financial responsibilities in the different phases of an asset’s useful life.
-Using LCCA in the right way can help users identify development groupings that can lead to favorable timing to enable financial exposure.
+Using LCCA in the right way can help users identify development groupings that can lead to favorable timing of financial exposure.

-By using LCCA when carrying out tests, comparisons, and analyses, a user can work out enhanced development arrangements for infrastructural projects that offer a favorable financial experience and cost profile for an interested person.
-Thus, project risks, disruptions, and financial risks in the activities of a project will decrease significantly.
+By using LCCA when carrying out tests, comparisons, and analyses, a user can work out enhanced development arrangements for infrastructural projects that offer a favorable financial experience and cost profile.

 Life cycle cost analysis offers a general framework that can be used to assess the need for additional costs during a project’s useful life.
-With such knowledge in mind, it is possible to regulate cash outflows by forecasting requirement of a project.
+With such knowledge in mind, it is possible to regulate cash outflows by forecasting the requirements of a project.

 Thank you for reading CFI’s guide to Life Cycle Cost Analysis.
 To keep learning and advancing your career, the following CFI resources will be helpful: